 Suddenly a wild boar appeared from the nearby jungle and started moving slowly across the road.
 It was good to see it cross the road from close to our jeep and disappear on the other side of the jungle.

-Thanked Tatia, bid farewell to the bengal family and drove to a nearby restaurant.
+Thanked Tatia, bad farewell to the bengal family and drove to a nearby restaurant.
 The owner of the restaurant was a very interesting man, on listening to my story he told me that he would also be traveling solo one day.
-To make me feel good about Assam, he offered me a traditional assamese thali with special fried fish.
+He offered me a traditional assamese thali with special fried fish.

 The food was real yummy, especially the fish.
-I was hungry too, as besides the tea I had not eaten anything since morning.
-Very kindly he charged me just Rs.120- for the sumptuous meal.
+I was hungry too, as I had not eaten much anything since morning.
+He just charged me Rs.120- for the sumptuous meal.

-After nice lunch and time at Hornbill restaurant, I began driving towards Guwahati on NH-715 for my next leg of journey.
-So far the journey has been so good.
+After nice lunch and time at Hornbill restaurant, I began driving towards Guwahati on NH-715 for the next leg of journey, so far it has been so good.

 While the right side of the road was full of natural forest and wildlife with very little construction, the left of the road was dotted with beautiful large tea estates and combined with butter smooth tarmac, driving on the road was a sheer delight.

-Fishing nets set up on the lakes, streams and water body’s made it even more interesting.
-Large number of grazing swamp deer was a normal sight for the first 30-40 kilometers of the drive.
+Fishing nets set up on the lakes, streams and water body’s made the drive even more interesting.
+Large number of swamp deer grazing for the first 40 kilometers was a normal sight.

 Colorfully dressed assamese women fishing on the lakes and ponds with green natural surroundings were a wonderful sight too.